hazelcast/hazelcast/docs/design/template.md

   - What testing and safe guards are being put in place to protect against unexpected problems?

 - Security questions (also go through [OWASP TOP 10](https://owasp.org/Top10/) and [CWE Top 25](https://cwe.mitre.org/top25/) lists):
-  - Is the functionality accessible through the client protocol?
+  - Is the functionality accessible through the client protocol (including SQL commands)?
 What permissions (types/names/actions) will be used to protect the access?
   - Is the input validation/cleanup in place?
 Proper character-escaping used?
 Protection against SQL injection?
   - Does the new functionality communicate over the network?
 Will it support TLS?
 If not, why?
   - Does it write to a filesystem?
 Are the data written protected by encryption?
 If not, why?